We are the sole Irish agents for UK seed specialists; Bright Seeds

-Organic: We are looking at organic certification but in the meantime our GLAS Mix does not contain any seed dressings so a derogation for organic use can be got from the department.
+Organic: We are looking at organic certification but in the meantime our ACRES Mix does not contain any seed dressings so a derogation for organic use can be got from the department.
 Call us for further information.

 Delivery routes: While courier door to door delivery is included in our prices we also offer a cheaper and personal delivery on selected routes where I meet customers at various points along my set routes.
 Kerry/Limerick, Clare/Galway, Cavan/Monaghan, Mayo/Sligo and Ballyshannon Donegal, travelled regularly along with the east coast and all of the midlands.
 See updates on route dates here as the season goes on.